 Smartline is an exciting research project looking at how technology can be used to help us live healthier and happier lives.

-We are a partnership project led by the University of Exeter with Coastline Housing Ltd, Cornwall Council and Volunteer Cornwall.
+It’s a collaborative partnership led by the University of Exeter with Coastline Housing, Volunteer Cornwall, Cornwall Council and the South West Academic Health Science Network.

 Participants will be asked to take part in surveys to help us understand their wellbeing needs, aspirations and desires for the community.
 Participants will be able to see information about their home on a tablet computer which will be provided by the project.
 These tablets will also be used to answer research questions about their health and wellbeing.
 It may also be possible for them to communicate with other households involved in the Smartline project through the tablet computers.